Spanish-language version

 • Students could write or read narrative stories about how climate affects people.

-• Students could use imaginary time travel to visit the climate of the future, which would vary depending on actions we take today.
+• Students could use imaginary time travel to visit the climate of the future, which would vary depending on the actions we take today.

 • Students could use local climate data such as temperature, snowfall, and streamflow.
 Similarly, students could learn about economic impacts such as maple syrup production, crop yields, and winter recreation.